Best Online Places To Read Hollywood Screenplays For Free

 3. Simply Scripts.

-One last tip – definitely check out the treatment section, as treatments are sales documents, and reading treatments from films that sold might provide a good insight into what a treatment looks like and how to create them for those of you who aren’t familiar.
+One last tip – check out the treatment section, as treatments are sales documents, and reading treatments from films that are sold might provide a good insight into what a treatment looks like and how to create them for those of you who aren’t familiar.

 4. TV Writing.com.